readium/readium-lcp-server/README.md

 *Frontend Server*

 "frontend" section: parameters associated with the Frontend Test Server.
-This section holds the same host, port and databases properties as a the lcp section, plus:
+- "host": the public server hostname, `hostname` by default
+- "port": the listening port, `8991` by default
+- "public_base_url": the public base URL, combination of the host and port values on http by default
+- "database": the URI formatted connection string to the database, `sqlite3://file:frontend.sqlite?cache=shared&mode=rwc` by default
 - "master_repository": repository where the uploaded EPUB files are stored before encryption.
 - "encrypted_repository": repository where the encrypted EPUB files are stored after upload.
 - "directory": the directory containing the client app; by default $GOPATH/src/github.com/readium/readium-lcp-server/frontend/manage.